 Cars and Trucks and Climate Change

-Many people are surprised to learn that cars and trucks are the single largest source of global warming pollution in Maine, roughly 55 percent.
+Many people are surprised to learn that cars and trucks are the single largest source of climate-changing air pollution in Maine, roughly 54 percent.
 This air pollution that exacerbates climate change isn’t just threatening our natural resource-based economy here in Maine, it’s also impacting our air quality and the health of Maine families and children.
 By driving electric vehicles in Maine, people are reducing air pollution that harms our environment, our health, and our economy.